Elementary planes in the Apollonian orbifold: Elementary planes in acylindrical hyperbolic 3-manifolds

 Suppose $\gamma_k\cdot C\to C'$.
 Note that $C'$ must intersect at least three different components $\Omega_1,\Omega_2,\Omega_3$ of $\Omega$.
 Indeed, if $C'$ is contained in the closure of one component, then the angle $\gamma_k\cdot C$ forms with that component goes to 0, a contradiction.
 It is also impossible for $C'$ to intersect just two components, for otherwise the boundary circles of those two components touch at two different points.

 By passing to a subsequence if necessary, we may assume every $\gamma_k\cdot C$ intersects $\Omega_1,\Omega_2,\Omega_3$ as well.
 We may further assume the angle $\gamma_k\cdot C$ forms with $\Omega_1$ is the same for all $k$, and similarly for $\Omega_2,\Omega_3$.
 But there are only finitely many circles satisfying this.
-In particular, $\gamma_k\cdot C$ becomes constant for $k$ sufficiently large, and thus $C'\in\Gamma\cdot C$ as desired. \end{proof} This lemma covers the remaining three cases in Proposition~\ref{prop: elementary_circle_gen}, and so we are done.
+In particular, $\gamma_k\cdot C$ becomes constant for $k$ sufficiently large, and thus $C'\in\Gamma\cdot C$ as desired. \end{proof} The two lemmas then give (1)-(4) of Proposition~\ref{prop: elementary_circle_gen}, as discussed above.

-\paragraph{Arithmeticity and elementary planes.} In this part, we focus on a smaller family of geometrically finite acylindrical manifolds with Fuchsian boundary, i.e.\ those covering an arithmetic manifold.
+\paragraph{Arithmeticity and elementary planes} In this part, we focus on a smaller family of geometrically finite acylindrical manifolds with Fuchsian boundary, i.e.\ those covering an arithmetic manifold.

 We call a hyperbolic 3-manifold \emph{arithmetic} if the corresponding Kleinian group is an arithmetic subgroup of $\psl(2,\mathbb{C})$.
 The general definition of arithmeticity is slightly technical and not really relevant to our discussion, so we refer to references \cite{arithmetic, morris2001introduction}.
 We remark that every arithmetic subgroup of $\psl(2,\mathbb{C})$ is a lattice, and every arithmetic subgroup containing parabolic elements is commensurable to a Bianchi group, i.e.\ $\psl(2,\mathcal{O}_d)$ where $\mathcal{O}_d$ is the ring of integers in a quadratic imaginary number field $\mathbb{Q}(\sqrt{-d})$.
 For details, we refer to \cite{arithmetic}.